victorcodess/Progress-Steps/Readme.md

 #### JavaScript
 I learnt a lot about JavaScript DOM manipulations using query selctors and class/id selctors.
-I also learnt about event listeners, which were paramount in the development of this progress bar.
+I also learnt about event listeners, which were used to check when the user clicks on the next/prev buttons.